kochezz/portfolio/README.md

 ## What is this?

 This simple portfolio template is designed to showcase your past projects, career history, skill sets, and more.
+Originally developed by Yuji Sato

 View the [Demo](https://kochezz.github.io/portfolio/).